Nikki Haley 2024 presidential campaign

+and the first female former governor to run for president.

-If elected, Haley would become the first female president of the United States and would be the first Asian American president.
+If elected, Haley would have become the first female president and the first Asian American president of the United States.

+On March 3, 2024, she became the first woman and first Asian-American in U.S. history to win a Republican presidential primary with her victory in the District of Columbia primary; she later won the Vermont primary, making her the first woman to win a state Republican presidential primary and the first woman to win two Republican presidential primaries.
+She dropped out of the Republican primary race on March 6, 2024, but continued to attract support in Republican primaries.

 Background

 Early speculation for national office

 Haley was first elected governor of South Carolina in the 2010 election and reelected in the 2014 election.
 She gained a national profile during her tenure, which led to speculation that she would be a potential vice presidential candidate in 2012 and 2016.

 In January 2016, the House Republican Conference announced that Haley would give the English Republican Response to the State of the Union address, furthering the vice-presidential rumors.

-Then President-Elect Donald Trump nominated Haley to the position of U.N.
+President-elect Donald Trump nominated Haley to the position of U.N.
 Ambassador on November 23, 2016.
 During her tenure as U.N. ambassador, there was speculation that she was using the position to gain foreign policy experience in preparation for a future presidential candidacy.
 This speculation was motivated by the open policy disagreements Haley and the Trump administration experienced.